 This Vegan Potato Dauphinoise Gratin is the perfect rich and indulgent yet surprisingly healthy side dish.

 What I love about this Vegan Potato Dauphinoise Gratin (you may call it potato casserole or scalloped potatoes in your part of the world!) is that it really gives you the best of both potato-side-dish worlds.
 A golden brown, crispy top hides layers of velvety potatoes enveloped in a luxuriously creamy sauce.

 It’s easy to make too – just make your sauce, slice your potatoes, arrange them in a baking dish, pour over the sauce and pop in the oven!

 I decided to use new potatoes in this recipe, as their slightly harder, waxy texture ensures they don’t turn into an unappetising mush whilst baking under all that creamy sauce.

 Then just use some cornflour to thicken the sauce.
-It’s important that you dissolve the cornflour in a little splash of water first before adding to the sauce, because otherwise it will clump up in the almond milk instead of being distributed evenly.
+It’s important that you dissolve the cornflour well in the almond milk before adding to the hot pan, as otherwise it will clump up instead of being distributed evenly.

 Just thinly slice them and pour over enough sauce to cover – this means they’ll be able to cook in the sauce in the oven, whilst the top will simultaneously crisp up.